basicallydan/danhough.com/_posts/2018-09-05-song-of-ur-comment.markdown

 On the /r/AskReddit thread, "[Travelers of Reddit, what's a place everyone should visit at least once in their life?](https://www.reddit.com/r/AskReddit/comments/96qevq/travelers_of_reddit_whats_a_place_everyone_should/e42ej96/)", a user called /u/theofiel refused to tell anybody the place they thought everybody should visit:

-"I'm not gonna tell you, it's already too crowded there."
+> I'm not gonna tell you, it's already too crowded there.

 They captured a feeling I'm sure we've all felt before while holidaying in supposedly serene getaways.
 I was entertained and inspired, so naturally, I wrote a song about it.
 Click below to give it a play.